-The “Financer Country” that has provided or will provide financing for a coal plant is marked in orange.
+A: The “Financing Country” that has provided or will provide support for a coal plant is marked in orange.
 The “Recipient Country” that will be the receiving financial support to build a coal plant is marked in blue.
 The size of the circle corresponds to the amount of coal plant capacity (in megawatts) being supported.

 Q: What do the lines mean?

 A: Lines show the relationship between the country helping to finance a coal plant (marked in orange) and the country where the plant will be built (marked in blue).

 A: To see projects already financed in the past, click on “Current” which will display the amount of financing provided by each country (in US dollars).
 Click on “Future” to view the list of potential upcoming coal projects, which will display based on the total proposed capacity in megawatts of future projects.
 “Stopped” indicates projects that have stalled for several years or that have been officially announced as cancelled.
 Information for all projects is displayed in megawatts since financial information for pending projects is not always available early on in the development of the coal project, so all projects are compared on the basis of megawatts for the sake of consistency.